sgoulas/react-ciphers/whatILearned.md

 Jest + ES6 imports

-1.)Jest does not automatically recognizes the ES6 import statement
+1.)Jest does not automatically recognize the ES6 import statement

 steps to fix: